deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 We also see that the wsrep_local_state value changes to 4 when the process is complete.

+!!! info

-{{< alert context="info" text="The problem with this method is that it doesn't handle IST (Incremental State Transfer).
+    The problem with this method is that it doesn't handle IST (Incremental State Transfer).
 Everything must be transferred in case of problems, not just the incremental data.
-You need to look at rsync or xtrabackup methods to be able to do IST." />}}
+You need to look at rsync or xtrabackup methods to be able to do IST.

 #### Rsync